-RCA (t) N/A N/A There has been no specific research catch allocated.
-Provisional TAC un Harvest Strategy der the 24 t - to limit discar 24 t - to limit discarding when incidentally caught.
-AFMA Advice AFMA management recommends a TAC of 24 t for the deepwater shark east basket during 2025-26 season, with undercatch and overcatch provisions set at 10 per cent and a determined amount of 2 t.
-M AC Recom mendatio ons Commercial fishers' interest Species specific management (target, companion, and bycatch) MAC advice and any dissenting views Undercatch (%) Ove ercatch (%) Determined d amount (t) TAC (t) Final agreed TAC 2024-25 agreed TAC (t) 2025-2 recomme d TAC ende Overca e Overcatch and undercatch (%) Change in TAC (t) 24
+RCA (t) N/A There has been no specific research catch allocated.
+Provisional TAC und Harvest Strategy der the 24 t - to limit discarding when incidentally caught.

+AFMA management recommends a TAC of 24 t for the deepwater shark east basket during 2025-26 season, with undercatch and overcatch provisions set at 10 per cent and a determined amount of 2 t.

+MAC Recommendations Commercial fishers' interest No specific commercial fisher int erests have been identified.
+Species specific management (target, companion, and bycatch) A large proportion (>54%) of the catch (east and west combined) was previously taken in waters >700m and most of these areas are now closed (AFMA report 2008-836).
+MAC advice and any dissenting views 2025-26 TAC recommendation: 24 t - 2-year TAC period SEMAC advice and any dissenting views Noting that there will be no standardised CPUE time series available this year to support a stock assessment, SEMAC recommended a 2-year TAC of 24 t for Deepwater Shark East.
+There were no dissenting views.
+Undercatch (%) Overcatch (%) Determined amount (t) TAC (t) 10 10 2 24

+The AFMA Commission determined a two year TAC period of 24 t for the deepwater shark east basket during the 2025-26 season, with undercatch and overcatch provisions set at 10 per cent and a determined amount of 2 t.

+2024-25 agreed TAC (t) 2025-26 recommende d TAC (t) Overcatch and undercatch (%) Determined amount (t) Change in TAC (t) 24 24 10 2 0